kubevela/kubevela/docs/install.md

 # Install KubeVela

 ## Prerequisites

-- Kubernetes cluster which is v1.15.0 or greater
+- Kubernetes cluster >= v1.15.0
-- kubectl current context is configured for the target cluster install
+- kubectl installed and configured

-  - ```kubectl config current-context```
+You may pick either Minikube or KinD as local cluster testing option.

 ### Minikube